GPEP year 1

 At the end of this year, you will sit the GPEP year 1 clinical and written examinations.
 The clinical exam is held in Wellington and the written exam happens regionally across New Zealand.

-Partnered with medical educators and approved GP teachers, you will be immersed into the world of primary care by completing one or two practice placements in accredited teaching practices.
+Alongside kaiako and Medical Educators, you will complete one or two practice placements in accredited teaching practices.

 College-employed registrars complete two six-month practice placements over the 12-month period.
-We will endeavour to place you in a rural or high needs practice for one of the six-month placements.
+We will try to place you in a rural or high needs practice for one of the six-month placements.

-Practice and self-employed registrars typically complete one practice placement over the 12-month period.
+Practice and self-employed registrars usually complete one practice placement over the 12-month period.